philip0000000/irrational-number-cipher/README.md

 ```
 sqrtCipher.py -nsqrt
 ```
-As this will generate the N-th non-square number, if one does not use this option, there is a chance one may pick a number that is not irrational.
+As this will generate the N-th non-square number, if one does not use this option, there is a chance one may pick a number that is not irrational if applyed the square root.
 To generate a non-square number, an interesting algorithm was used[7].

 The irrational number must be 3x larger than the plaintext in length, that will be encrypted.
 The reason for this is that 2 decimal numbers are used for 1 character, generating 3 decimal numbers instead of just 2 is just for extra safety if there is some weird thing when encrypting the plain text.
 To see the size of a file, use the command:
 ```